mihirchanduka/Optical-Flow-Anticheat/README.md

-# Optical-Flow-Anticheat
+# Optical Flow Anticheat

-This repository contains code for detecting suspicious behavior in Counter-Strike:Global Offensive game clips.
-The detection is based on optical flow and a pre-trained ResNet18 model.
+This repository contains proof-of-concept code for detecting suspicious behavior in Counter-Strike:Global Offensive.
+The detection is based on a pre-trained ResNet18 model and optical flow.
 Requirements
 - Python 3
 - PyTorch